 Gakupo was based of voice samples from Gackt.
 Then Nico Nico held a vocaloid contest hosted by Gackt where they asked him to sing the winning songs Episode.0 and Paranoid doll.
-The result was Gackt not only created and released a remix of the song Episode.0.
-But he also created a video that was identical to the original Episode.0 pv but with the pictures of Gakupo replaced with pictures of Gackt dressed as Gakupo.
+The result was Gackt not only created and released a remix of the song Episode.0, but also created a video that was identical to the original pv but with the pictures of Gakupo replaced with pictures of Gackt dressed as Gakupo.
 Here is the original pv of Episode 0.
 And here's the Gackt version featuring Gackt dressed as Gakupo Episode 0 Gackt version.

 Vocaloids themselves for Sharon Apple.
 Synthetic pop-star, human vocal element, live holographic concerts...

-Among Brazilian fans, Maika is also called Maik„o ("Big Maika").
+Among Brazilian fans, Maika is also called Maikăo ("Big Maika").

 Many of the non-English Vocaloids are rather difficult to get if you don't live in Japan, and shipping can get to ridiculous prices.
-Yamaha attempted to avert this with some Vocaloid3 banks such as VY1V3, Mew, Aoki Lapis, Tone Rion, and the V3 Gumi banks available as downloads, Voctro-Labs ships Bruno and Clara internationally, and SBS put up SeeU on eBay (albeit at a considerably higher price), but some, like Yuzuki Yukari, are still rather difficult to get overseas.
+Yamaha attempted to avert this with some Vocaloid3 banks such as VY1V3, Mew, Aoki Lapis, Tone Rion, and the V3 Gumi banks available as downloads; Voctro-Labs ships Bruno and Clara internationally; and SBS put up SeeU on eBay, albeit at a considerably higher price; but some, like Yuzuki Yukari, are still rather difficult to get overseas.

-Even if you can read Japanese (or use a translator for your browser) good luck seeing any of the Theatrical Plays based on the more famous songs.
+Even if you can read Japanese or use a translator, good luck seeing any of the Theatrical Plays based on the more famous songs.
 Those few that do have DVD releases never seem to have subtitles, English or otherwise.

-And then there's the licensed games, notably the Hatsune Miku Project Diva series, which were Japan exclusives until Project Diva f, which at least was made available in the Southeast Asia region, but that's it so far (and it's still in Japanese).
+And then there's the licensed games, notably the Hatsune Miku Project Diva series, which were Japan-only until Project Diva F, which at least was made available in the Southeast Asia region, but that's still in Japanese.
 There are hopes however for the latter to see international release, seeing as how an American promotional video for the PS Vita shown in Gamestops shows gameplay footage of that game.